The only Minnesota-approved CTE alternative teacher preparation program in the state.

 About the Program

-In October 2018, Lakes Country Service Cooperative (LCSC) was approved by the Minnesota Professional Educator Licensing & Standards Board (PELSB) as the first alternative teacher preparation provider under Minnesota Statute §122A.2451.
-In addition, LCSC was awarded a $150,000 Alternative Teacher Preparation Grant from the Minnesota Office of Higher Education to build Career and Technical Education (CTE) licensure programs for incumbent teachers to obtain additional CTE licenses or endorsements.
+In October 2018, the Minnesota Professional Educator Licensing and Standards Board (PELSB) approved Lakes Country Service Cooperative (LCSC) as the first alternative teacher preparation provider under Minnesota Statute §122A.2451.
+The Minnesota Office of Higher Education awarded LCSC a $150,000 Alternative Teacher Preparation grant to build the first Career and Technical Education (CTE) alternative licensure programs for incumbent teachers to obtain additional CTE licenses or endorsements.
+In 2024 PELSB approved LCSC to offer initial licensure as well.
+We now serve more than 200 teachers per year across all CTE areas and career fields.

-We now receive more than $500,000 in annual funding from grants, donors, and a state legislative appropriation to fund both initial and additional teacher licensure.
-Most candidates are able to participate in our program at no cost to them as individuals.
+Each year, LCSC works to secure more than $600,000 in funding from grants, donors, and a state legislative appropriation to support teachers in both initial and additional licensure.
+Most candidates are able to participate in our programs at no cost to them as individuals.

 State Licensing Board Approved